apriyad1/apriyad1.github.io/_pages/cv.md

 ======
 * Winter, 2023 - Present: Graduate Research Assistant
   * ETAD Lab, UCI
-  * Duties includes: My research focuses on advancing fairness and interpretability in Machine Learning, particu- larly through **fair representation learning** and **fair multimodal learning** frameworks that are robust to input perturbations and come with theoretical performance guarantees.
+  * Duties : My research focuses on advancing fairness and interpretability in Machine Learning, particu- larly through **fair representation learning** and **fair multimodal learning** frameworks that are robust to input perturbations and come with theoretical performance guarantees.
 I have expertise with training deep neural networks, neuro-symbolic AI (e.g., Kolmogorov–Arnold Networks), and Large